 Charles Dickens, A Tale of Two Cities

-If you threw a hand grenade into your garage to get rid of the mice, then you may have accomplished the goal of killing the mice, but you don’t have a garage anymore.
+Throw a hand grenade into your garage to get rid of the mice, you may have accomplished the goal of killing the mice, but you don’t have a garage anymore.
 Similarly, too many cancer patients are exposed to “maximum sub-lethal” therapies, which may provide an initial “response” or tumor shrinkage, but in the end may reduce the quality and quantity of life for the cancer patient by suppressing immune functions, damaging the heart and kidneys, and creating a tumor that is “drug resistant”, or virtually bullet-proof.

-There are other cancer therapies that may be more effective at killing cancer and less toxic to the cancer patients, such as hyperthermia, intravenous vitamin C, Burzynski’s anti-neoplastons, PolyMVA, enzymes, Cell Specific Cancer Therapy, Ukrain, Govallo’s vaccine, and others.
+Certain cancer therapies that may be more effective at killing cancer and less toxic to the cancer patients, such as hyperthermia, intravenous vitamin C, Burzynski’s anti-neoplastons, PolyMVA, enzymes, Cell Specific Cancer Therapy, Ukrain, Govallo’s vaccine, and others.

 Target Anti Cancer Agent